Pixels (2015 film): Filming

-The film was greenlit on a production budget of $135 million, which Doug Belgrad negotiated down to $110 million.
+Pixels was greenlit on a production budget of $135 million, but Doug Belgrad negotiated it down to $110 million.
 On March 25, 2014, the Ontario Media Development Corporation confirmed the film would be shot in Toronto from May 28 to September 9 at Pinewood Toronto Studios.

-Principal photography on the film commenced in Toronto on June 2, 2014, using downtown streets decorated to resemble New York City.
-Given sequences such as the Pac-Man chase happened at night, and the filmmakers would often close the streets off from traffic at 7:00 PM and redecorate them to resemble New York until it was dark enough, filming overnight.
-On July 29, filming was done outside Markham, Ontario.
-Filming was also done in the Rouge Park area, and extras were dressing in costume at Markham's Rouge Valley Mennonite Church.
+Principal photography commenced in Toronto on June 2, 2014, using downtown streets decorated to resemble New York City.
+Certain sequences such as the Pac-Man chase happened at night, and the filmmakers would often close the streets off from traffic at 7:00 PM and redecorate them to resemble New York until it was dark enough, with filming taking place overnight.
+On July 29, filming took place outside Markham, Ontario.
+Filming also took place in the Rouge Park area, and extras were dressing in costume at Markham's Rouge Valley Mennonite Church.
 On August 4, Gad, Dinklage and Benson were spotted in Toronto filming scenes for the film on Bay Street, which was transformed into a city block in Washington, D.C., and littered with wrecked vehicles and giant holes in the pavement.
 The Ontario Government Buildings was doubled to transform into a federal office building in Washington.
-Actors were aiming at aliens, which were added later with computer-generated imagery.
+The actors were seen aiming at aliens, which were added later with computer-generated imagery (CGI).
 On August 26, filming took place in Cobourg.
 Filming was completed in three months, with twelve hours of shooting each day.